GLOSSARY OF TERMS

 “Member of a vulnerable group”: a person of any age whose requirements are more specific than others in a way that is defined by the carer together with details of good practice in caring for this person during activities.
 This title could also apply to any member of the company eighteen years and over at times when that person is entirely in the care and control of pastoral and artistic staff during a project.

-"The Pastoral Manager" a person appointed by, and responsible to, the Board Member for Child Protection who will have executive responsibility for the Child Protection Policy.
+"The Pastoral Manager" a person appointed by, and responsible to, the DSL who will have executive responsibility for the Child Protection Policy.
 This person will be referred to during projects as The Head of Pastoral Staff.

 PHILOSOPHY AND PRINCIPLES

 The NYMT is committed to protecting children and vulnerable groups and ensuring that their welfare is paramount in every project that it runs and in every aspect of its work.
 Accordingly: